Did you know that...

 cardType

-Type of card used, either credit or debit.
+Type of card used (credit or debit).

 cardBrandCode